A Parent Asked About Braces After Dinner. The Practice That Booked First Owned The Consult.

 Orthodontic growth breaks when one great human becomes the system for consult capture, follow-up, and schedule recovery.

 Calls, forms, repair questions, adult aligner traffic, parent consults, financing follow-up, and reschedules all land on the same few people.
 That is not a discipline issue.
-It is an architecture issue.
+It is a system issue.

 The result is a practice that looks clinically excellent and locally visible, yet still has softer starts than it should because too much conversion work depends on one overextended role.